wbhart/Weber1/index.md

 μ_1, μ_2, μ_3 ...
 $$

-and since R is now a greatest normal divisor of Q and of Q\textrm', we can form from this two new composition series of P, namely
+and since R is now a greatest normal divisor of Q and of Q\text{'}, we can form from this two new composition series of P, namely

 $$
 P, Q, R, R_1, R_2, R_3 ...